Skip to main content

 The Polar Tint PPF install process runs in five phases: (1) Vehicle inspection + decontamination, (2) Pattern selection from the plotter library (XPEL, SunTek, STEK, or equivalent pattern systems are part of the Polar Tint software stack), (3) Film cutting on the plotter, (4) Wet installation with slip solution + careful squeegee work in a dust-controlled bay, (5) Heat-shrink finishing on compound curves (hood corners, fenders, side mirrors) using heat guns at precise temperatures.

 The skill ceiling for PPF installation is high.
 A senior installer who can do invisible-seam PPF on a complex panel curve takes 12-18 months of reps to develop.
-The Polar Tint training program covers PPF technique in detail and includes hands-on installation reps at the Vegas affiliate shops, but operators should expect their first 6 months of PPF tickets to be partial-body work — full-body installs come once the installer has built panel-by-panel confidence.
+The Polar Tint training program covers PPF technique in detail and includes hands-on installation reps during the on-the-job training block; new installers typically start with partial-body work and progress to full-body installs as panel-by-panel skill develops.

 PPF equipment requirements